Tibialis posterior muscle: Function

 The tibialis posterior muscle is a key muscle for stabilization of the lower leg.
 It also contracts to produce inversion of the foot, and assists in the plantarflexion of the foot at the ankle.
 The tibialis posterior has a major role in supporting the medial arch of the foot.
 Dysfunction of the tibialis posterior, including rupture of the tibialis posterior tendon, can lead to flat feet in adults, as well as a valgus deformity due to unopposed eversion when inversion is lost.

 Clinical significance

 Injury to the distal tendon of the tibialis posterior muscle is rare.
 It may be caused during exercise.
 It usually presents with pain on the medial side of the ankle.
 Injuries including dislocations and tears often require surgery.

 Additional images

 Coronal section through right talocrural and talocalcaneal joints.

-Muscles of the back of the leg.
-Deep layer.

 The popliteal, posterior tibial, and peroneal arteries.

 Muscles of the back of the leg.
 Deep layer.

 Muscles of the back of the leg.
 Deep layer.

 Muscles of the leg.
 Posterior view.

 Muscles of the sole of the foot.